-The qualification comprises two exams and a Spoken Language Assessment which is conducted internally and subject to external moderation.
+The qualification comprises one exam worth 60% and two pieces of coursework worth 20% each (see below).
+There is also a Spoken Language assessment which is conducted internally and subject to external moderation.

 Overview

 - Paper One (non-fiction reading and transactional writing) 60% - Paper Two (poetry and prose reading and imaginative writing) 40% - Spoken Language Assessment - There is no coursework element to this course.